DellOptiplex755/Sprint-UICC-Unlock-Method/README.md

 # 🔓 Attempting UICC Unlock (2/2):

 > 💡 Booting should take a bit longer than usual, do not panic! 💡<br/>
-> 💡 Your phone may show a Sprint or T-Mobile welcome screen this time, this is good! 💡
+> 💡 Your phone may show a Sprint or T-Mobile boot logo this time, this is good! 💡

 ⭐ Once you are fully booted back into android, make sure you're connected to Mobile Data. (or Wifi if you dont have an active Sim)

-> ⚠️ Do not be alarmed if random apps appeared/start to download, this is Carrier Bloat and normal! (*Unfortunately*) ⚠️
+> ⚠️ Do not be alarmed if random apps have appeared or start to download, this is Carrier Bloat and (*Unfortunately*) normal! ⚠️

 ⭐ Let your phone settle for a little bit (approx. 5-10min), and then head to ***Settings > Software Update***<br/>
 ⭐ Tap on ***UICC Unlock***, you should hopefully get a popup like this: